 How often is this information updated?

 It’s updated twice a year, as at 30 June and 31 December.
 We aim to provide the updates within 90 days of those dates.

 Why don’t you provide a more recent list of investments?

-When working out what information to provide, we took into consideration a number of factors including:
+When working out what information to provide, we factored in a number of things including:

 - members’ information needs